Last updated May 14, 2022

 (Boston, MA): The College of Engineering is committed to five full years of financial support for graduate students in the CoE PhD program who maintain Satisfactory Academic Progress.
-Entering PhD students are fully funded in their first year.
-During the first year, incoming PhD students have to pursue research and funding discussions with the research faculty.
-At the end of the first academic year, PhD students must move to RA funding, while others continue on their external fellowship if applicable.
+Entering Ph.D. students are fully funded in their first year.
+During the first year, incoming Ph.D. students have to pursue research and funding discussions with the research faculty.

 (Tallahassee, FL): The FAMU-FSU College of Engineering Ph.D. programs offer competitive funding packages for newly admitted students.
-These may include research assistantships and/or teaching assistantships, tuition waivers, student health care coverage and/or monthly living stipends.
+These may include research assistantships and/or teaching assistantships, tuition waivers, student health care coverage, and/or monthly living stipends.

-University of Michigan (Ann Arbor, MI): Students admitted to the PhD program will be offered a full funding package for their studies.
+(Ann Arbor, MI): Students admitted to the PhD program will be offered a full funding package for their studies.
 The offer entails 4 years of funding for students that come into the program with a master’s degree in a relevant area of study; or 5 years of funding for students that enter the program after receiving a bachelor’s degree.
-Financial support includes a stipend, tuition and registration fees, as well as health and dental benefits.
+Financial support includes a stipend, tuition, and registration fees, as well as health and dental benefits.

-University of Michigan-Dearborn (Dearborn, MI): Our Ph.D. program adheres to the CECS full-funding model for Ph.D. students.
-All Ph.D. students receive full-funding in the form of an appointment as a Graduate Student Instructor (GSI), Research Assistant (GSRA), or a combination of both which covers: a monthly stipend, health insurance, and tuition waiver.
+(Dearborn, MI): Our Ph.D. program adheres to the CECS full-funding model for Ph.D. students.
+All Ph.D. students receive full funding in the form of an appointment as a Graduate Student Instructor (GSI), Research Assistant (GSRA), or a combination of both which covers: a monthly stipend, health insurance, and tuition waiver.

-University of Pennsylvania (Philadelphia, PA): All Ph.D. students who are in good academic standing are provided with financial aid that covers full tuition, a stipend, and health insurance throughout their program of study in the department.
-The financial aid is funded by research grants of faculty members, endowments, and other fellowships.
+(Philadelphia, PA): All Ph.D. students who are in good academic standing are provided with financial aid that covers full tuition, a stipend, and health insurance throughout their program of study in the department.
+The financial aid is funded by research grants from faculty members, endowments, and other fellowships.
 The selection process is competitive and is based on merit.

 © Victoria Johnson 2020, all rights reserved.